israellevin/marmalade/README.md

   4. Run `(quicklisp-quickstart:install)`
   5. Run `(ql:add-to-init-file)`
   6. Create a symbolic link to this repository in the `local-projects` directory of the quicklisp home directory with `ln -s <full path to repository> <full path to quicklisp home>/local-projects/marmalade`
+- [Firecracker](https://firecracker-microvm.github.io/) - for running the generators in a secure and isolated environment
+- A base image for the firecracker microVMs, which can be created by running the `create-base-image.sh` script in the `firecracker` directory.

 ## Running Marmalade